-Following his talk to EHHPS on light and timing in landscape photography, Ben returns to EHHPS to give a presentation on developing your own photographic vision and visual style.
+Following his talk to EHHPS on light and timing in landscape photography, Ben, this Year's winner of Landscape Photographer of the Year, returns to EHHPS to give a presentation on developing your own photographic vision and visual style.

 Illustrated using his own images, he will talk about how, as photographers, we interpret 3-dimensional scenes as 2-dimensional images, but how can we make the most of tone, texture, line and shape?
 And it's all very well knowing the rules, but how can you tell when it'll be OK to break them?